MaartenPJ/ADS-portfolio/README.md

 The reason accuracy was chosen as the leading metric despite the wish for high precision, was that focussing on accuracy during training resulted in a better overall model.

 - evaluation
 In future studies about this problem, I would advise more research into applying binary classifiers.
+Our group decided to focus on multiclass classifiers after initial experimentation in both binary and multiclass classifiers.
+This would have the teddy need only a single model instead of two.
+Later in the project, however, we decided to revisit the binary classifier idea.
+The resulting models were quite promising and certain binary classifiers even outperformed their multiclass classifier equivalents in certain specific metrics.
-We unfortunately didn't have enough time to spend on this avenue until the very end of the project, due to the fact that we only had half of our initial group for most of the project.
+[We unfortunately didn't have enough time to spend on this avenue until the very end of the project, due to the fact that we only had half of our initial group for most of the project.]
-Despite not spending much time and effort though, the binary models were quite promising and certain binary classifiers even outperformed their multiclass classifier equivalents in certain specific metrics.
+I recommend taking several different splits between training/validation/test sets to see if the results are not caused by unrepresentative data in the test set.
 [insert more recommendations here]

 - conclusions